-The government took off the hands of Mesers.
-W. H. Thorne & Co. the copper which they had purchased for Mr. Wil the same, and then they employed Mr. Wilson to superintend the job, paying h'm at the rate of \$4 per day as foreman, and paying him also \$1.50 a day for the hire of rooffing and cornice tools, and also purchasing from Mr. Wilson a large quanity of supplies.
-Mr. Wilson had profits from three sources-his wages as foreman, the hiring of his rooffing and cornice tools, and the profits on the main the materials supplied by Mr. Wilson was that of solder, for which he charged at the rate of 30 cents a pound, a figure so high that before paying the bill the auditor general wrote some spicy correspondence on the subject.
-I am told that there was a pretenderers will be doubted when I mention the fact that the auditor general pointed out that the price paid Mr Wilbought at retail.
+The government took off the hands of Messrs.
+W. H. Thorne & Co. the copper which they had purchased for Mr. Wil son, paying them a very large price for the same, and then they employed Mr. Wilson to superintend the job, paying h'm at the rate of \$4 per day as foreman, and paying him also \$150 a day for the also purchasing from Mr. Wilson a large quanity of supplies.
+Mr. Wilson had profits from three sources-his wages as foreman, the hiring of his rooffing and cornice tools, and the profits on the materials supplied.
+A very large item in the materials of the solder, but the genuineness of the tenderers will be doubted when I mention the fact that the auditor general pointed out that the price paid Mr Wilson, for supplying over 2,900 pounds, was the same rate that the solder could be bought at retail.